thsa/datawarrior/readme.md

 *DataWarrior* is built on the open-source projects *OpenChemLib* and *FXMolViewer*.

 ### Dependencies
-Apart from a working JDK8 with JavaFX, *DataWarrior* needs some open-source dependencies.
+Apart from a working JDK8 with JavaFX, *DataWarrior* needs various free-to-use/open-source dependencies.
-All required dependency files are provided as part of this project in the ./lib folder:
+All required dependency files are provided as part of this project in the ./lib folder.
+The most important are:
 * OpenChemLib: Cheminformatics base functionality to handle molecules and reactions
-* SunFlow source code and janino.jar: Ray-Tracer to build photo-realistic images of 3-dimensional scenes
-* mmtf: Java library to download and parse binary structure files from the PDB-database
+* FXMolViewer: 3D-molecule & protein visualization, editing, interaction using JavaFX (includes Sunflow ray-tracer and MMTF to download and parse binary structure files from the PDB-database)
+* Batik: Support for SVG vector graphics
+* Database connectors for: MySQL, PostgreSQL, Oracle, Microsoft SQL-Server
+* Opsin: IUPAC name conversion to chemical structures
+* Substance Look&Feel: professionally designed user interface skin
+* Java Expression Parser: for calculating new column data using custom equations

 ### How to download the project
 git clone https://github.com/thsa/datawarrior.git